Large covariance matrix estimation via penalized log-det heuristics: Introduction

 Estimating high-dimensional covariance or precision matrices has become a crucial task nowadays, due to the increasing availability of datasets composed of a large number of variables $p$ compared to the sample size $n$ in many fields, like economics, finance, biology, genetics, health, climatology, and social sciences.
-The consistency of estimated covariance matrices is a prerequisite to perform several statistical procedures in high dimensions like principal component analysis, cluster analysis, graphical model inference, among others.
-Recent books on this relevant topic are \cite{pourahmadi2013high} and \cite{zagidullina2021high}, while recent comprehensive reviews include \cite{fan2016overview}, \cite{wainwright2019high}, \cite{lam2020high}, \cite{ledoit2021shrinkage}.
+The consistency of estimated covariance matrices is a prerequisite to perform several statistical procedures in high dimensions like principal component analysis (PCA), cluster analysis, graphical model inference, among others.
+Recent books on this relevant topic are \cite{pourahmadi2013high,zagidullina2021high}, while recent comprehensive reviews include \cite{fan2016overview,wainwright2019high,lam2020high,ledoit2021shrinkage}.
 The amplitude of techniques developed to overcome the estimation issues in high dimensions now provides several state-of-the art solutions, but also leaves some room to further improve the estimation process in many directions.

-Although the theory of covariance matrix estimation for low-dimensional Gaussian data was developed in the fifties by pioneeristic contributions \citep{anderson1958introduction}, it became soon apparent that the sample covariance matrix $\mf{\Sigma}_n$ is not a reliable estimator of the true covariance matrix $\mf{\Sigma}^{*}$ when $p/n\rightarrow 1^{-}$, and is not a consistent estimator of $\mf{\Sigma}^{*}$ when $p/n \geq 1$.
-As explained in \cite{ledoit2004well}, in fact, sample eigenvalues may be severely overdispersed when $p/n\rightarrow 1^{-}$, as they follow the Mar$\check{\mathrm{c}}$enko-Pastur law \citep{marvcenko1967distribution}.
-This leads $\mf{\Sigma}_n$ to be more and more numerically unstable under that condition.
-When $p/n \geq 1$, instead, $p-n$ sample eigenvalues are null, thus irremediably affecting the consistency of $\mf{\Sigma}_n$.
-In addition, a large $p$ easily leads to identifiability issues for $\mf{\Sigma}^{*}$, as the number of parameters to be recovered grows quadratically in $p$ in absence of further assumptions.
+Although the theory of covariance matrix estimation for Gaussian data with low and fixed dimension was developed in the fifties by pioneeristic contributions \citep{anderson1958introduction}, it became soon apparent that the sample covariance matrix $\mf{\Sigma}_n$ is not a reliable estimator of the true covariance matrix $\mf{\Sigma}^{*}$ when the dimension $p$ is large.
+As explained in \cite{ledoit2004well}, in fact, sample eigenvalues may be severely over-dispersed in that case, as they follow the Mar$\check{\mathrm{c}}$enko-Pastur law \citep{marchenko1967distribution}.
+This leads $\mf{\Sigma}_n$ to become numerically unstable as $p\to\infty$.
+A large $p$ also easily leads to identifiability issues for $\mf{\Sigma}^{*}$, as the number of parameters to be recovered grows quadratically in $p$ in absence of further assumptions.
+In addition, if $p/n \geq 1$, $p-n$ sample eigenvalues are null, thus irremediably affecting the invertibility of $\mf{\Sigma}_n$.